ngpeijiun/ngpeijiun.github.io/fin/sip/sip-2-ilp.md

 3. Amount of Insurance Coverage

     You should understand that there's a trade-off between the amount of insurance coverage provided and the amount available for investment.
-The higher the level of coverage selected, the more units will be deducted to pay for the insurance charges and fewer units will be deducted to pay for the insurance charges and fewer units will remain to accumulate net asset values under your policy.
+The higher the level of coverage selected, the more units will be deducted to pay for the insurance charges and fewer units will remain to accumulate net asset values under your policy.

     An ILP provides insurance protection in the event of death.
 Additional benefits may include total and permanent disability, accidental death, critical illness and hospitalisation coverage, which a unit trust does not.
 If the unexpected event occurs, the beneficiary may receive the death or living benefits from the ILP policy, and not necessarily from the net asset value of the ILP funds.
 This is different from a unit trust.